 José Luis Aguilar López-Barajas, “El empleo de las redes sociales en la educación y las posibilidades que ofrecen los servicios de mensajería instantánea.
 El caso de Telegram”, Universidad de Málaga, I Congreso Virtual: La educación en el siglo XXI.
 März 2016.

-Since March 2017 Martin Breternitz has been a PhD student and research assistant at the Graduate School "The GDR and the European Dictatorships after 1945" Friedrich Schiller University Jena.
+From March 2017 until June 2021 Martin Breternitz has been a PhD student and research assistant at the Graduate School "The GDR and the European Dictatorships after 1945" Friedrich Schiller University Jena.
 From August 2016 to February 2017 he received a scholarship from the Weimar School of Music for his PhD project.
 After studying abroad in Italy, he went on to graduate in the history of jazz and popular music from the Franz Liszt School of Music Weimar.
 There he worked on the DFG project 'melodic-rhythmical forms of jazz improvisation' under his current PhD advisor Prof. Dr Martin Pfleiderer.
 Martin Breternitz studied systematic and historical musicology from 2007 to 2012 at the University of Leipzig.